fanghenshaometeor/ood-mode-ensemble/README.md

 pip install statsmodels
 ```
 Install [faiss](https://github.com/facebookresearch/faiss/tree/main) package following its [docs](https://github.com/facebookresearch/faiss/blob/main/INSTALL.md).

-Modify the in-distribution and out-distribution data directories in `./utils_ood.py` as yours.

 A full collection of all the training and evaluation commands can be found in [EXPERIMENTS.md](./EXPERIMENTS.md).